 Lenovo may have patents or pending patent applications covering subject matter described in this document.
-The furnishing of this document is not an offer and does not provide a license under any patents or patent applications.
-You can send inquiries in writing to the following:
+The furnishing of this document does not give you any license to these patents.
+You can send license inquiries, in writing, to:

-Lenovo (United States), Inc. 1009 Think Place Morrisville, NC 27560 U.S.A.
+Lenovo (United States), Inc. 8001 Development Drive Morrisville, NC 27560 U.S.A.

-Attention: Lenovo VP of Intellectual Property
+Attention: Lenovo Director of Licensing